Neil Young: Continued work with Crazy Horse and forming the Chrome Hearts (2020s)

 On January 24, 2022, Young posted an open letter threatening to remove his music from the audio streaming service Spotify if it did not remove the Joe Rogan Experience podcast.
 Young accused the podcast of spreading COVID-19 misinformation on December 31, writing, "Spotify has a responsibility to mitigate the spread of misinformation on its platform".
 On January 26, Young's music was removed from Spotify.
 A Spotify spokesperson said that Spotify wanted "all the world's music and audio content to be available to Spotify users" and that it had a "great responsibility in balancing both safety for listeners and freedom for creators".
 In solidarity, artists including Joni Mitchell and the members of Crosby, Stills, and Nash also removed their music from Spotify.
 The Director-General of the World Health Organization, Tedros Adhanom Ghebreyesus, praised Young.
 In March 2024, Young returned his music to Spotify, as the end of Joe Rogan's contract meant Rogan could add The Joe Rogan Experience to other streaming platforms, such as Apple Music and Amazon Music.
 Young said he could not sustain his opposition on each of the platforms.

 In 2023, Young criticized Ticketmaster's practice of raising ticket prices and adding fees.
 He said he had been sent letters from fans blaming him for $3,000 tickets for a benefit concert he was performing, and that "artists have to worry about ripped off fans blaming them for Ticketmaster add-ons and scalpers".

 In April and May 2024, Young returned to touring with Crazy Horse for the first time in ten years (for their Love Earth Tour), and unveiled a "lost" verse from "Cortez the Killer" that had been unknown for years.
 Micah Nelson, son of Willie Nelson, joined Crazy Horse for the tour, as Nils Lofgren was busy touring with Bruce Springsteen as a member of the E Street Band.
 In May, two members of the group became ill, and Young announced that the remainder of their tour (including dates in July and festivals in September) would be canceled indefinitely.

+Young provided guest vocals on the song "My Plane Leaves Tomorrow (Au Revoir)" from Al Jardine's 2025 EP, Islands in the Sun.
+Red Hot Chili Peppers bass guitarist Flea also performs trumpet on the song.